 As the most popular tourist district, Kamppi includes some of the best hotels in Helsinki.
 You’ll also find a wide range of options, from three-star boutique hotels to fancier five-star options.

-- Hotel Scandic Simonkentta: A top-rated choice in the heart of Helsinki, this hotel provides one of the most convenient locations.
-You’re just a block from the central station.
+- Hotel Scandic Simonkentta is a top-rated choice in the heart of Helsinki.
+This hotel provides one of the city’s most convenient locations.
+You’re a mere block from the central station.
 The area around the hotel is also surrounded by restaurants.
-If you need a late-night snack, you can step right into its onsite 24-hour shop.
+If you need a late-night snack, you can step into its on-site 24-hour shop.

-- Solo Sokos Hotel Torni Helsinki: This location resembles a grand 1920’s hotel, but offers modern amenities and various room designs.
+- Solo Sokos Hotel Torni Helsinki resembles a grand 1920s hotel, but offers modern amenities and various room designs.
 Choose from several styles of rooms, including art deco, art nouveau, and functionalism.
-The rooms are also soundproofed, helping you get a good night’s rest after a long day of sightseeing.
+The rooms are soundproofed.
+You’ll have no problem getting a good night’s rest after a long day of sightseeing.

 - Hotel St. George Helsinki is a comfortable hotel with luxurious accommodations.
 The property is just seven minutes from the central station.
-The marble bathroom and rain shower are a couple of examples of the elegance offered to guests.
-The hotel is also just across from the Old Church Park.
+The marble bathroom and rain shower are examples of the elegance offered to guests.
+The hotel is also across from the Old Church Park.

-- Radisson Blu Aleksanteri Hotel: Part of the Radisson chain, this hotel caters to business travellers and offers an onsite bar and restaurant.
+- Radisson Blu Aleksanteri Hotel caters to business travellers.
+Part of the Radisson chain, this hotel offers an onsite bar and restaurant.
 Enjoy Scandinavian sandwiches and local craft beers before exploring the city.
 You can even take your meal on the courtyard terrace and watch people passing by.

-✔ Best area to stay for laid back travellers and craft beer enthusiasts
+✔ Best district to stay in Helsinki for laid-back travellers & craft beer enthusiasts

-Kallio is the trendy part of the city, home to many students, musicians, and artists.
+Kallio is a trendy part of the city, home to many students, musicians, and artists.
 The area has a bit of a hipster/bohemian vibe.
-The area was formerly a working-class neighbourhood with lots of families, but now mostly caters to the younger crowd.
+Kallio was once a working-class neighbourhood popular with families.
+Today, it mostly caters to the younger crowd.

-The hipster influx has led many locals to flee to nearby neighbourhoods and some frown upon the changes to the district.
+The hipster influx has led many locals to flee to nearby neighbourhoods.
+Many former resident frown upon the changes to the district.
 It’s also become a much more popular area for tourists.

 If you’re lucky, you’ll visit in time for the neighbourhood’s annual block party.
 Taking over most of the streets, the party is the biggest event of the year.

 Kallio doesn’t have a lot of hotels.
-While you’ll mostly find hostels and apartments in this area, there are a few options.
-Just keep in mind that the vacancies fill up quickly, often months before the travel date.
+While you’ll find hostels and apartments in this area, there are only a few options.
+Keep in mind that vacancies here fill up quickly, often months before the travel date.

-- Hilton Helsinki Strand: Located across the bay from the downtown area, this hotel allows you to easily travel to the heart of the city.
-You can explore the central area during the day and retreat to the laid back Kallio neighbourhood in the evening.
+- Hilton Helsinki Strand is located across the bay from the downtown area.
+This hotel allows you to easily travel to the heart of the city.
+You can explore the central area during the day and retreat to the laid-back Kallio neighbourhood in the evening.
 If you find that the local bars are full, enjoy a nightcap at the hotel bar and lounge.

-- Scandic Paasi: As expected in this neighbourhood, this hotel features stylish designs, with contemporary furniture and décor.
+- Scandic Paasi fits in well in this hip neighbourhood.
+This hotel features stylish designs with contemporary furniture and décor.
 Some of the rooms have private balconies with views of the district.
 Near the hotel, you’ll find Hakaniemi Harbor and boat access to Korkeasaari Zoo.

-- Scandic Hakaniemi: The boldly coloured rooms.
+- Scandic Hakaniemi stands out with its boldly coloured rooms.
 They reflect the unique design elements of the neighbourhood.
-It’s also just a short walk from the metro station and provides views of the local Hakaniemi Market Square.
+It’s also a short walk from the metro station.
+You’ll love the beautiful views towards Hakaniemi Market Square.

 - Scandic Kallio is, despite its name, located just outside the Kallio neighbourhood.
-It’s a little further away, but offers lower rates and more vacancies, making it a great backup option if everything is booked.
+It’s a little further away, but offers lower rates and more vacancies.
+It’s a great backup option if everything is booked.

-✔ Best area to stay for nature lovers and fans of fine dining
+✔ Top area to stay in Helsinki for nature lovers & fans of fine dining

-If you want to get away from the urban settings found in the previous neighbourhoods, you should enjoy Toolo.
-This district is known for its natural surroundings and exceptional cuisine.
+Want to get away from the urban settings of the previous neighbourhoods?
+You’ll enjoy staying in Toolo.
+This leafy district is known for its natural surroundings and exceptional cuisine.

 In Toolo, you’ll find the top restaurants and green spaces in the city.
-This is considered one of the best places to visit in Helsinki for authentic Finnish cuisine and five-star dining.
+The area is one of the best places to visit in Helsinki for authentic Finnish cuisine and five-star dining.

-While this neighbourhood is further from the attractions in the city’s centre, it has its own cultural landmarks.
-You can visit the Opera House, Finlandia Hall, or the Olympics Stadium to explore the rich cultural traditions of Helsinki.
+While Toolo is further from the attractions in the city centre, it has its own cultural landmarks.
+You can visit the Opera House, Finlandia Hall, or Olympic Stadium to explore the rich cultural traditions of Helsinki.
 You’ll also find quirky attractions like the Sibelius Monument and Temppeliaukio Church nearby.

 The Toolo neighbourhood starts just behind the Parliament House.
 The streets are wide and many of the buildings were erected in the 1920s or 1930s.
-This district also stretches out for several kilometres, making it a little more challenging to explore entirely on foot.
+This district also stretches out for several kilometres.
+It’s a little more challenging to explore the neighbourhood entirely on foot.

 The Toolo neighbourhood includes a lot of villas and apartments for rent.
 Luckily, it also has a few hotels near the edge of the district and closer to the downtown area.

-- Scandic Park Helsinki: This hotel faces Toolo Bay and has its own onsite restaurant with a unique menu.
+- Scandic Park Helsinki faces Toolo Bay and has its own on-site restaurant with a unique menu.
 You can choose from a variety of organic dishes with a contemporary twist.
 For breakfast, you have 101 options and free coffee.

 - Crowne Plaza Helsinki is an elegant & ritzy hotel across from the Finnish National Opera.
 It’s one of the best Helsinki hotels for mid-range & luxury travellers.
 The hotel has its own restaurant, gym, and sauna, giving you plenty of reasons to stay indoors.
 Thanks to the location, you can also quickly reach many of the top Helsinki attractions.

-- Original Sokos Hotel Presidentti Helsinki: While this hotel isn’t inside Toolo, it’s near the boundary between the outer district and Kamppi.
-Located three minutes from Kamppi Shopping Center, you can spend your day shopping and then come to the hotel to unwind at the onsite pub or bistro.
+- Original Sokos Hotel Presidentti Helsinki isn’t quite inside Toolo, but is near the district’s outer boundary with Kamppi.
+The hotel is located three minutes from Kamppi Shopping Center.
+You can spend your day shopping and then unwind back at the hotel’s on-site pub or bistro.

-- Hotel Helka: This hotel is also just outside the district and near the downtown area, but still outside of Kamppi.
-It’s a convenient spot if you want to explore Toolo and the main Helsinki attractions near the centre of the city.
+- Hotel Helka: is also just outside Toolo and near the downtown area, but still outside of Kamppi.
+The hotel is a convenient spot if you want to explore Toolo and the main attractions near the centre of the city.
 It also offers comfortable beds and friendly staff.

-✔ Best area to stay for architecture buffs and adventurous foodies
+✔ Best neighbourhood to stay in Helsinki for architecture buffs and adventurous foodies

-Punavuori, along with Eira and Ullanlinna, makes up the design district of Helsinki.
+Along with Eira and Ullanlinna, Punavuori makes up the design district of Helsinki.
 In this area, you’ll find some of the most interesting and unique architecture.

 The district once housed many of the city’s factories.
-A lot of the old industrial sites were converted into commercial spaces and now contain trendy cafes, shops, and restaurants.
+A lot of the old industrial sites were converted into commercial spaces.
+Now, many contain trendy cafes, shops, and restaurants.

-The area also has many design shops, especially along the main narrow streets near the centre of the district.
+The Punavuori area also has many design shops.
+They’re especially prevalent along the main narrow streets near the centre of the district.

-You’ll find some of the city’s odder and more creative culinary experiences are also found in this district.
-As the restaurants tend to appeal to a trendy crowd.
+You’ll find some of the city’s odder and more creative culinary experiences in this district.
+The restaurants here tend to appeal to a trendy crowd.
 This area is a good choice if you’re looking to discover original Finnish gastronomical delights.

-This trendy artist district has a variety of boutique-style hotels, apartments, and hostels.
-Some of these spots are very close to Kamppi and offer much lower rates compared to the hotels in the central district.
+This trendy art district has a variety of boutique-style Helsinki hotels, apartments, and hostels.
+Some of these spots are very close to Kamppi.
+They offer much lower rates compared to other hotels in Helsinki, particularly those in the central district.

-- Hotel Indigo Helsinki-Boulevard: Located near the border of Punavuori and Kamppi, this hotel provides a convenient spot for checking out more of the city.
-It’s a boutique hotel about one kilometre from the main metro station.
+- Hotel Indigo Helsinki-Boulevard is located near the border of Punavuori and Kamppi.
+This Helsinki hotel provides a convenient spot for checking out more of the city.
+The boutique hotel is about one kilometre from the main metro station.
 As you may expect in this trendy district, the hotel has modern décor and an in-house bistro.

-- Original Sokos Hotel Albert: In the centre of the design district, this hotel stands out for its luxurious accommodations.
+- Original Sokos Hotel Albert sits in the centre of the design district.
+This hotel stands out for its luxurious accommodations.
 It’s an elegant spot with friendly staff in a quiet part of the neighbourhood.
 It’s also near several vintage furniture shops and vinyl record stores

-- Hotel Klaus K: This hotel sits 350 feet from the Esplanadi Shopping District and features stylish rooms with luxurious beds.
-The eclectic design matches the aesthetic of the design district, with rooms decorated using inspiration from an epic Finnish poem.
-The hotel also offers breakfast, lunch, and dinner options at the onsite restaurant.
+- Hotel Klaus K sits 350 feet from the Esplanadi Shopping District.
+The hotel features stylish rooms with luxurious beds.
+The eclectic design matches the aesthetic of the design district.
+Rooms are decorated using inspiration from an epic Finnish poem.
+The hotel also offers breakfast, lunch, and dinner options at the on-site restaurant.